framely/community/docs/guide/start-with-clone.md

 :::

 ::: warning Need To Know
-A chatbot's label or region after creation or clone.
+A chatbot's label or region can not be changed after creation or clone, so choose it wisely.
 For privacy reasons, the connections and user session data will NOT be cloned.
 :::

 ## Test Chatbot